khamin/redisca/README.md

 # Model

-Model is a simple extension of *Hash* that brings some powerful features into the game.
+Model extends *Hash* and brings some powerful features into the game.
 Let's see how it works:

 ```python
 from redisca import Model